one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 .....
 ```

-If you observe the log `Listening for transport dt_socket at address: 8000`, that means application
+If you observe the log `Listening for transport dt_socket at the address: 8000`, that means the application
 is running in debug mode at port 8000 inside docker.

 __Maven / Gradle__:

 Inside __jvmArgs__ we have used the property `address=*:8000` which tells from where we should
-attach debugger.
+attach a debugger.
 Here `*` is
-placed in place of __host__ that means we can attach to debugger from any host within the same
+placed in the place of __host__ which means we can attach to the debugger from any host within the same
 network.

-Then follow steps in [Remote Debugging Using IntelliJIDEA](https://github.com/one2nc/hot-reload-inside-docker-examples/blob/master/README.md#remote-debugging-using-intellijidea) to attach a debugger.
+Then follow the steps in [Remote Debugging Using IntelliJIDEA](https://github.com/one2nc/hot-reload-inside-docker-examples/blob/master/README.md#remote-debugging-using-intellijidea) to attach a debugger.

 ## Details About Docker-Compose File